Purple Rain

 The inciting incident occurs at 13 minutes when Apollonia arrives in Minneapolis seeking stardom, and The Kid encounters her immediately.
 Her presence disrupts his isolated world and introduces the possibility of connection, though he doesn't yet know how to handle it..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to The Kid chooses to open up to Apollonia, taking her to his sanctuary by the lake and beginning a romantic relationship.
+This illustrates the protagonist's commitment to The Kid chooses to open up to Apollonia, taking her to his sanctuary by the lake and beginning a romantic relationship.
 He actively chooses vulnerability over isolation, entering a new emotional world., moving from reaction to action.

 The Collapse moment at 83 minutes (75% through) represents the emotional nadir.
 Here, The Kid's father attempts suicide, and The Kid finds him.
-This literal "whiff of death" forces The Kid to confront the destructive pattern he's inherited - isolation, violence, and refusing help destroy everything., shows the protagonist at their lowest point.
+This literal "whiff of death" forces The Kid to confront the destructive pattern he's inherited - isolation, violence, and refusing help destroy everything., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 89 minutes initiates the final act resolution at 80% of the runtime.
 The Kid discovers and reads the song "Purple Rain" that Wendy and Lisa wrote.
 He realizes he must collaborate and be vulnerable to create something greater than himself.
 He chooses to perform their song at the crucial show., demonstrating the transformation achieved throughout the journey.